dreamlab13/abmbiota/README.md

 # abmbiota
 Agent based modeling of human gut microbiome interactions and perturbations.

-# Agent based modeling of human gut microbiome interactions and perturbations

 ## Description

 This is an agent-based model of interactions between two bacterial specices and between species and the gut.